Air quality information and campaigns

 We’ve also been supporting the transition to electric vehicles with the installation of more vehicle chargers across the borough each year, using renewable energy which further helps limit environmental impact.

-The council itself has been working to electrify its fleet, with our Estate Services and Community Library vehicles being 100% electric and in the future, Kingston will have an electric waste fleet, the introduction of which will be the same as removing 689 cars off the road each year.
+The council itself has been working to electrify its fleet, with our Estate Services and Community Library and waste collection now having made the change.

 There’s lots of work underway across the borough, but we need your help.
 Fortunately, there are lots of easy steps you can take to help improve the air around us.